EmmanuelDemey/eslint-plugin-angular/docs/rest-service.md

         // ...
     }); // error: You should use the same service (Restangular) for REST API calls

+## Version

+This rule was introduced in eslint-plugin-angular 0.5.0

 ## Links

 * [Rule source](../rules/rest-service.js)